Series: Three (1984)

 In Argentina, Blowtorch's mold (except for the waistpiece) was recolored in red and yellow as Antorcha, in blue and silver to create T.N.T., and in green, brown, and silver to create Back-Stop.

 Auriken released Blowtorch in Mexico, also named Antorcha.
+Some of these figures have been found with completely red lower legs.

 Versions of Blowtorch